Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 Full implementation and basic principals used in the "Grouping of clusters" extension are described in the [technical](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md) and [user](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md) documentations.

-This paper proposes several prototypes (developed by the student or found in other research papers) used to optimize the visualization of knowledge graphs so that they are well organized and easy to understand for ordinary users.
-It is also supposed to compare prototypes and implement at least one of them.
+In this paper, we present several prototypes intended to optimize the visualization of knowledge graphs in a way so that they are both well-organized and easily understandable by ordinary users.
+These prototypes have been implemented by the student or identified through research of other papers.
+We also aim to compare these prototypes and implement at least one of them.

 Table of content:
 - [Introduction](#introduction)